-Figure 2: Starting from a flat initial interface, the average width W of the AR presents three very distinct regimes.
+FIG. 2.
+Starting from a flat initial interface, the average width W of the AR presents three very distinct regimes.
 For values of $\Delta \eta$ not too large, the early behavior becomes diffusive as the reset mechanism unfreezes the system while developing the AR.
 In the second regime, the AR is stationary (horizontal dashed lines).
 The smaller $\Delta \eta$ is, the longer the start of the plateau is delayed and the larger W is.
-Interestingly, the time to attain consensus also decreases until $W \sim L$ (in this case, L = 128, shown as a horizontal solid line), when the VM is recovered and $\tau$ grows again.
+Interestingly, the time to attain consensus also decreases until $W \sim L$ (in this case, L = 128, shown as a horizontal solid line), when the VM is recovered and τ grows again.
 Lastly, the third regime is when the system departs from the plateau.
-Due to finite-size effects, the AR collapses after touching the border and consensus is soon attained (see the first row in Fig. 1).
+Due to finite-size effects, the AR collapses after touching the border, and consensus is soon attained (see the first row in Fig. 1).

-We are interested in those values of $\Delta \eta$ for which the AR is not so thin and the emergent surface tension induces novel behavior.
-There are many different interfaces in this system, some cross the lattice while others are closed (e.g., those of the small domains inside the AR).
-Their behavior depend on the competition between the zealots formation and the confidence resetting, and set the three distinct time regimes of the AR shown in Fig. 2: 1) initial diffusive growth, 2) stationary width and, eventually, 3) finite-size instability and collapse (leading to consensus).
-The early development of the AR as $W \sim t^{1/2}$ is solely related to the diffusive dynamics of the interfaces and is mostly independent of $\Delta \eta$ .
+collapse (leading to consensus).
+The early development of the AR as $W \sim t^{1/2}$ is solely related to the diffusive dynamics of the interfaces and is mostly independent of $\Delta \eta$.
 The AR increases because the zealots at the border interact with agents with the opposite opinion, becoming regular voters after their confidence is reset.
-A second interaction is necessary for the opinion to change, but it depends on the next-return time of one of the interfaces while it performs a confined random-walk inside the AR.
-The confidence keeps increasing because of the continued interactions with like-minded neighbours and if that second contact takes too long, the voter may become a zealot again, decreasing the AR.
-In this way, the inward movement of the zealots interfaces that closes the AR competes with the outward collisions with the opposite opinion that increase it.
-When the two timescales are similar, the AR attains its stationary width $W{\rm stat}$ , whose power-law increase, $W{\rm stat} \sim (\Delta \eta)^{-0.59}$ , is shown in the inset of Fig. 3 for L = 128.
-By decreasing the value of $\Delta \eta$ , the formation of zealots is delayed.
+A second interaction is necessary for the opinion to change, but it depends on the next-return time of one of the interfaces while it performs a confined random walk inside the AR.
+The confidence keeps increasing because of the continued interactions with like-minded neighbors, and if that second contact takes too long, the voter may become a zealot again, decreasing the AR.
+In this way the inward movement of the zealot interfaces that close the AR compete with the outward collisions with the opposite opinion that increase it.
+When the two timescales are similar, the AR attains its stationary width $W{\rm stat}$, whose power-law increase, $W{\rm stat} \sim (\Delta \eta)^{-0.59}$, is shown in the inset of Fig. 3 for L = 128.
+By decreasing the value of $\Delta \eta$, the formation of zealots is delayed.
 Consequently, the departure from the diffusive regime occurs later and the AR becomes larger.
-For $\Delta \eta$ small enough, the AR occupies the whole lattice, $W{\rm stat} \sim L$ , and one recovers the VM (e.g., $\Delta \eta \simeq 10^{-4}$ in Fig. 2).
+For $\Delta \eta$ small enough, the AR occupies the whole lattice, $W{\text{stat}} \sim L$, and one recovers the VM (e.g., $\Delta \eta \simeq 10^{-4}$ in Fig. 2).